ioBroker/ioBroker.js-controller/README.md

 #### Dynamic Loglevel change
 **Feature status:** stable since js-controller 2.0.0

-The loglevel can be changed dynamically for adapter-instance and host (main controller and compact group controllers) after they have been started.
+The log level can be changed dynamically for adapter-instance and host (main controller and compact group controllers) after they have been started.
 Initially always the configured loglevel is used!

-The states `system.adapter.xy.logLevel` and `system.host.hostname.logLevel` are updated on instance/controller start with the configured loglevel and can afterwards be used to change the loglevel during runtime.
+The states `system.adapter.xy.logLevel` and `system.host.hostname.logLevel` are updated on instance/controller start with the configured log level and can afterwards be used to change the loglevel during runtime.
 These changes are __not__ persisted, so the next restarts resets the loglevel to the configured one.

 This possibility allows to better debug adapters also during runtime.